Laura Ingraham: Biden Wants to Keep Everything Closed 'Forever' (Video)

 “Like the right to travel without being surveilled and questioned.
 The right to worship without restrictions.
 The right to have your kids attend school.
 The right to speak freely on most social media platforms.
 The right to walk in the park, or anywhere, without a mask or two or three on your face.
 The right to visit loved ones in hospitals and nursing homes.”

-Ingraham then used a racist descriptor for COVID-19 that’s been popular with conservatives over the past year.
+Ingraham, who once made what looked exactly like a Nazi salute at the Republican National Convention, then used a racist descriptor for COVID-19 that’s been popular with conservatives over the past year.
+(Incidentally, she later blamed criticism of her RNC hand gesture on “desperate liberals.”)

 Also Read: Laura Ingraham Admits Trump Is Done, Swears She's Not Selling Out By Saying That (Video)